 Often practitioners fall into the trap that Reiki practice is only the time spent in Reiki meditation, or time spent with Reiki hands on oneself or another person, or the time spent with one of the many other Reiki methods.
 When that time is done, Reiki is done.
 It isn’t.
 It mustn’t be.

 Guidelines are there to be informed by, to help transform our less desirable qualities.
 Precepts are to be lived.
-Practice methods make precepts attainable so we can be what the precepts instruct.
-Living precepts is in every moment.
+Practice methods make precepts attainable, so we can be what the precepts instruct.
+Living precepts has to happen in every moment.

 The founder of Reiki, Mikao Usui (Usui Sensei—teacher), left behind these guidelines: